-Many people consider an observant Jew to be someone who keeps the laws of Shabbat and only eats kosher food.
+Many people consider an observant Jew to be someone who keeps the laws of Shabbat and eats only kosher food.
 But there are actually a wide variety of ways that one can observe these commandments.

 - Only eating meat that was slaughtered in a certain way, and drained of blood.
 Within these general guidelines, here are some of the main areas of diverse interpretation:

 Some people purchase only products with such a symbol.
-Others are even more stringent, and only purchase products with specific symbols that they deem more trustworthy.
+Others are even more stringent and purchase only products with specific symbols that they deem more trustworthy.
 Still others will eat products without kosher symbols, after studying the ingredients listed and determining that the product contains only kosher ingredients.
 Produce generally does not require a symbol, unless it is packaged or processed in some way.

 The Cheese Question

 A vital ingredient in hard cheeses is an enzyme called rennet, which is normally derived from the stomachs of an animal.
 Some rabbinic authorities, including most from the Conservative movement, maintain that the enzyme is so separated from its original source, that it cannot be considered a meat product.
 Therefore, these authorities believe it is permissible to eat cheese that was made with rennet.
 Others believe that rennet still constitutes a part of an animal, and thus cannot be mixed with milk, and would theoretically have to come from a kosher animal.
 Those who maintain this position will not eat cheese made with animal rennet.
 In America, all cheeses that have kosher supervision are made with kosher rennet, which comes from vegetable or microbial sources.